-If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff, volunteers and contractors) harming or posing a risk of harm to children, then this should be referred to the Headteacher.
-Where there are concerns/allegations about the Headteacher this should be referred to the Executive Headteacher.
-Where there are concerns/allegations about the Executive Headteacher this should be referred to the Chair of the Trust Board.
+If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff, volunteers and contractors) harming or posing a risk of harm to children, then this should be referred to the Head of School.
+Where there are concerns/allegations about the Head of School this should be referred to the Executive Head of School.
+Where there are concerns/allegations about the Executive Head of School this should be referred to the Chair of the Local Governing Body.

 Consultation without delay with the Designated Officer - Danielle Rose, Tel: 0191 561 3901 will determine what action follows.
-A multi-agency strategy meeting may be arranged to look at the complaint in its widest context, the Headteacher/senior member of school staff will attend this meeting, which will be arranged by the Designated Officer.
-All issues will be recorded on the allegation management form and the outcome reached will be noted to ensure closure.
+A multi-agency strategy meeting may be arranged to look at the complaint in its widest context, the Head of School/senior member of school staff will attend this meeting, which will be arranged by the Designated Officer.
+All issues will be recorded on the allegation management form and the outcome reached will be noted to ensure closure. www.safeguardingchildrensunderland.com

-www.safeguardingchildrensunderland.com

-Where this concern does not meet the harm threshold, all staff should continue to follow their Staff Behaviour/Code of Conduct Inclusive of 'Low-Level' Concerns Policy and share information with the Headteacher.
+Where this concern does not meet the harm threshold, all staff should continue to follow their Staff Behaviour/Code of Conduct Inclusive of 'Low- Level' Concerns Policy and share information with the Head of School.
 This concern may be where an adult's behaviour is inconsistent with the staff code of conduct, including inappropriate behaviour outside of work but does not meet the allegation threshold.